TheRolfFR/firestorm-db/README.md

 returnedUser.basicInfo(); // Bob (123456789)
 ```

-As it's entirely a JavaScript construct, `ID_FIELD` values will never be in your collection.
+As it's entirely a JavaScript construct, `ID_FIELD` values will actually never be in the server-side collection JSONs.

 ## Add and set operations

 You may have noticed two different methods that seem to do the same thing: `add` and `set` (and their corresponding bulk variants).
-The key difference is that `add` is used on collections where `autoKey` is enabled, and `set` is used on collections where `autoKey` is disabled. `autoIncrement` doesn't affect this behavior.
+The key difference is that `add` automatically generates a key for the given value, and hence can only be used on collections where `autoKey` is enabled, but `set` can be used on any collection type. `autoIncrement` doesn't affect this behavior.

 For instance, the following PHP configuration will disable add operations: